danspielman/Laplacians.jl/README.md

 ## Version 0.2.0, July 17, 2017

-This version is compatabile with Julia 0.6.
+This version is compatible with Julia 0.6.
 It will not work with Julia 0.5.X.

 Changes: